university-of-newcastle-research/SpatialVariationMMN/README.md

 # SpatialVariationMMN

-SpatialVariationMMN is a Psychopy script that implements an auditory mismatch negativity task.
+SpatialVariationMMN is a PsychoPy script that implements an auditory mismatch negativity task.

-A full description of the stimuli used and the experimental design and ode can be found in the [MethodsReport](MethodsReport.md) file.
+A full description of the stimuli used, the experimental design and code can be found in the [MethodsReport](MethodsReport.md) file.

 ## Requirements